bionick7/AstrodynamicsGamePrototype/Logbook.md

 I honestly think that this is the MVP done, it just really lacks in content and balance And approachability/explenation before playtesting.
 Honesty time to work on looks/UX

+## Status 09 Feb 24
+Gameplay wise, inner gameplay loop works (moving resources to build stuff), but outer one still uncertain.
+Multiple directions possible:
+- City builder:
+    build out home shipyard
+    placing modules exactly is a choice
+- 4X:
+    exploration element
+    otherwise grand strategy
+    would need to be procedural to some degree
+- Grand strategy:
+    diplomacy
+    lots of AI
+- Military strategy:
+    focus on fleet management

+City builder it is?
+Or at least a version of that, where the goal is to build up the home station Combat can be mainly raiding-based, i.e. go in, don't be able to seize control, take all you can back